reichlab/flu-metrocast/README.md

 #### North Carolina (NC) forecasts
 For North Carolina, the Hub will collect:
 * Weekly quantile forecasts of the percentage of ED visits due to influenza at a regional level.
+* Weekly quantile forecasts of the percentage of ED visits due to influenza at the state level.

 NC monitors sub-state influenza trends by geographic regions comprised of adjacent counties.
 Seven regions in total have been predetermined for ongoing influenza surveillance.
 Current influenza trends and a map of the regions can be found on the [NC DPH Respiratory Virus Surveillance Dashboard](https://covid19.ncdhhs.gov/dashboard/respiratory-virus-surveillance).
 A table of the regions with their corresponding counties can be found below: